maxchu92/maxchu92-portfolio/README.md

 # 👋 Hi, I'm Max Chu!

-I'm a passionate **Head of Research and Development** from Kuala Lumpur, Malaysia, dedicated to exploring innovative solutions and driving technological advancements.
+I'm a passionate **Head of Technology** from Kuala Lumpur, Malaysia, dedicated to exploring innovative solutions and driving technological advancements.
 I specialize in:

 Things I code with